Home

 Female 6.5 cm, Male 4.7 cm

-The dorsal surface is medium brown, and the anterior portion of the top of the head light brown.
+The dorsal surface is medium brown, and the anterior portion of the top of the head is light brown.
 In males, the flanks are adorned with dark flecks, and the posterior part of the flanks may be reddish.
 There is no webbing between the fingers and toes.

 The species occurs in montane areas of southern Vietnam and Cambodia to southern Thailand and Peninsular Malaysia (e.g. Cameron Highlands, Fraser's Hill).